Duke of Edinburgh's Award

 Humberside Scouts are proud to be a provider of the Duke of Edinburgh Award and we actively encourage our young people to partake in the award alongside the Chief Scouts Awards, that can effectively give them a 'two for one' offering.

-You can download the application form from the bottom of this section, or if you have any questions, please get in touch with our Duke of Edinburgh Advisers who will be happy to help you in the planning, organising and assessment of your award.
+If you have any questions, please get in touch with our Duke of Edinburgh Advisers who will be happy to help you in the planning, organising and assessment of your award.

 Award Levels